zxshock/Moscow128_exp/README.md

 based on "Betadisk Interface 2" found here: https://vtrd.in/book/BDI.ZIP
 Currently being recreated in Eagle
 Codename: BJAY - B(etadisk)J(oystick)AY
+Still in the process of fixing my vintage Moscow 128, but getting there.

 Changes:
 Removed: Centronics port as one already exists on port #FB